vbacollective/riff/docs/API_REFERENCE.md

 ### Project crashes or corrupts after editing code while music is playing

-This is the live-edit scenario that NEXT 1.2.1 specifically tries to make safer.
+This is the live-edit scenario that v1.1.3 specifically tries to make safer.
 The risky pattern is:

 ```txt
 Riff timer/callback is active